Quantum control of entangled photon-pair generation in electron-atom collisions driven by laser-synthesized free-electron wave packets

 Figure~\ref{fig:figure3}(a) displays the probability of coincident photodetection obtained when the incident photo\-electron wave packet is engineered according to the resonantly-enhanced two-photon ionization scheme promoting even-parity pathways depicted in Fig.~\ref{fig:figure3}(b).
 As shown in Fig.~\ref{fig:figure3}(a), the probability for simultaneous photon-pair detection at a given direction $\theta_{k_1}$ can be entirely suppressed or enhanced depending on the relative phase between the contributing photoionization pathways.

 Likewise, as shown in Fig.~\ref{fig:figure3}(c), opposite-parity photoionization pathways, as depicted in Fig.~\ref{fig:figure3}(d), can also be exploited to engineer the photoelectron wave packet to ultimately suppress or enhance the probability of correlated photon-pair detection.
-In this case, control is achieved by manipulating the relative phase between the one- and two-photon ionization pathways through the relative phase between the frequencies $\omega_0$ and $\omega_3$.
+In this case, control is achieved by manipulating the relative phase between the one- and two-photon ionization pathways through the rela\-tive phase between the frequencies $\omega_0$ and $\omega_3$.

-As defined, the relative phases corresponding to $\phi=0$ and $\phi=\pi$ maximize (minimize) the probability of detection in the direction $\theta_{k_1}=0$ ($\theta_{k_1}=\pi$) for both photoionization schemes depicted in Fig.~\ref{fig:figure3}(b) and (d) when a photon in mode (2) is simultaneously detected.
-Conversely, the relative phases corresponding to $\phi=\pi/2$ and $\phi=3\pi/2$ result in the suppression of entangled photon-pair coincident detection at angles $\theta_{k_1}=0$ and $\theta_{k_1}=\pi$ for the case of odd-even parity photoionization pathway (cf.\ Fig.~\ref{fig:figure3}(d)), whereas its even-parity counterpart, shown in Fig.~\ref{fig:figure3}(c), results in an equal probability of coincidence photodetection.
+As defined, the relative phase corresponding to $\phi=0$ maximizes (minimizes) the probability of detection in the direction $\theta_{k_1}=0$ ($\theta_{k_1}=\pi/2$) for both photoionization schemes depicted in Figs.~\ref{fig:figure3}(b) and (d) when a photon in mode (2) is simultaneously detected.
+Conversely, for $\phi=\pi$, the probability of detection in the direction $\theta_{k_1}=0$ ($\theta_{k_1}=\pi/2$) is minimized (maximized) for both schemes.
+In contrast, the relative phases corresponding to $\phi=\pi/2$ and $\phi=3\pi/2$ result in the suppression of entangled photon-pair coincident detection at angles $\theta_{k_1}=0$ and $\theta_{k_1}=\pi/2$ for the case of an odd-even parity photoionization pathway (cf.\ Fig.~\ref{fig:figure3}(c)), whereas its even-parity counterpart results in an equal probability of coincidence photodetection, cf.~Fig.~\ref{fig:figure3}(a).